aysucengiz/CENG795/blogs/blogblogblogblog.md

 </p>

 After dividing by the normalizer the scene was fixed.
-Instead of showing the final picture I will brag about my sampling from previous homework which I was not able to show on the previous blog.
+Instead of showing the final picture
+I will show my sampling which is actually from previous homework.
 Mine are the ones on the left.

-Side note: I still have not perfected my dielectrics.
+Side note: I still have not perfected my dielectrics but did not have time to check that this homework.

 ![img_26.png](img_26.png)
 ![img_27.png](img_27.png)